eformsignen/eformsignen.github.io/help/chapter4.rst

 .. note::

-   In addition to Web Form Designer, eformsign also provides a Microsoft Office Add-in feature named **OZ in Office (Form builder)** which allows you to create electronic documents directly in Microsoft Office.
-To use Form builder, please install the Microsoft Office add-in, and refer to `Form Builder <chapter5.html#formbuilder>`__.
+   In addition to Web Form Designer, eformsign also provides a Microsoft Office Add-in feature named **OZ in Office (Form Builder)** which allows you to create electronic documents directly in Microsoft Office.
+To use Form Builder, please install the Microsoft Office add-in, and refer to `Form Builder <chapter5.html#formbuilder>`__.

 --------------------